I mentioned the splendid Li Jin 李金 briefly in my book (p.20):

 In 1989 he moved to the county Bureau of Culture, a radical change in work style—and a challenge upon which he embarked with typical enthusiasm.
 He was glad to broaden his experience of local culture.
 Since then, privately-run errentai groups have bloomed in the countryside, taking a major role at weddings and funerals.
 I don’t suppose Li Jin is always impressed by the pop style that now dominates there, but he is proud of playing a role in the recognition of the Li family Daoists and the Hua family shawm band in the Intangible Cultural Heritage roster.
 Despite my reservations about the ICH, I can appreciate his satisfaction.

 In a climate since the 1990s whereby most cadres seem to spend their time staggering around pissed from one state-funded banquet to the next, Li Jin seemed to be the only one who ever got any real work done.
-And he at once understood that I was there to work too, inconspicuously doing all he could to help me.
+And he at once understood that I was there to work too, inconspicuously doing all he could to help me—like biking through the snow to convey an obscure foreign message on my first trip.

 In recent years, while staying with Li Manshan and following him round funerals, I make occasional visits back to the town for a shower and a nice quiet informal meal with Li Jin.
 Since his retirement, though not in great health, he has returned to his beloved errentai, taking place in regular amateur meetings.